k-czekaj/Trello_REST_API/README.md

 5. Click "Save" button to save the environment.
 6. Click on the "Environment" dropdown in the top left corner and select the environment you just created.

-#### <a name="six">Run collection and testing</a>
+#### <a name="six">:runner: Run collection and testing</a>

 1. Click on the "Collections" icon in Postman.
 2. From the list of collections, select the one named "Trello - REST API" and click on the icon with three dots that appears when you hover over the collection name.
 3. Select "Run collection" from the list.
 4. Click one the orange button "Run Trello - REST API".

-If the view in your Postman looks like the one on the screenshot below, then you have successfully completed all the steps and launched my collection.
-Congratulations!
+### :point_down: If the view in your Postman looks like the one on the screenshot below, then you have successfully completed all the steps and run my collection.
+CONGRATULATIONS! :clap:

 ![2023-05-21_17h00_40](https://github.com/k-czekaj/Trello_REST_API/assets/122294284/b99d7fa1-1199-4846-a95e-a2473926df8d)